-The researchers were able to show that our cerebrospinal fluid pulses while we’re sleeping, and this action flushes out waste materials in the brain that can impair cognition.
+The researchers were able to demonstrate that our cerebrospinal fluid pulses while we’re sleeping, and this action flushes out waste materials in the brain that can impair cognition.

-The important thing to take away from this research is that, as a general rule of thumb, everyone should try to get at least 7 hours of sleep a night.
+The take away from this research is that, as a general rule of thumb, everyone should try to get at least 7 hours of sleep a night.

 So how good are the ingredients in Awaken?
-How do we know we can trust them to be effective?
+Can they do what they’re supposed to?

 Let’s start with the basics.

-Supplement companies will sometimes hide behind a loophole called, ‘The Proprietary Blend Exception’, in order to avoid disclosing the ingredients in their products.
+Supplement companies sometimes hide behind a loophole called, ‘The Proprietary Blend Exception’, to keep their formulations a secret.